mmastrac/automedia/README.md

  * Printing/logging to list media files
  * Verification of media correctness via `ffmpeg` (test-decoding of supported files)
+ * Transcoding media libraries to other formats via `ffmpeg`
  * PAR2 creation and verification

 ## Installation